Emergency Dentist — Centerville, OH

 You might have suffered a blow to the face.
 You might have fallen down and chipped a tooth on the ground.
 Or you might be suffering the consequences of poor oral hygiene.
 Whatever the case, Dr. Passidomo can relieve your pain and protect your pearly whites from further damage.
-Here’s what to do while waiting for an emergency appointment.
+Below, you can learn how to handle some of the most common dental emergencies while waiting for your appointment.

 Root Canal Therapy

 If a severe toothache is caused by an infection, root canals in Centerville are often your best option for stopping it in its tracks; otherwise, you risk losing the tooth altogether.
 During this procedure, Dr. Passidomo will remove the tooth’s pulp along with any bacteria or debris that’s contributing to the problem.

 Usually, a damaged tooth will be repaired with a filling, a crown, or another type of treatment.
 If none of these options are viable, however, an extraction could be needed to protect your oral health.
 We’ll do everything we can to make sure you stay comfortable during the process.

 Understanding the Cost of Dental Emergencies

 Each emergency is different, and the price for a simple prescription will be very different compared to the price of root canal therapy.
 We’ll help you determine the ultimate cost of your treatment once we’ve identified the ultimate issue and figured out a solution.

 While not every dental emergency is preventable, there are several steps you can take to significantly lower your risk of one.
 Here are some tips to keep in mind: